elite159844/tommieblogwebsite/src/content/blog/how-to-make-money-in-your-free-time.md

 ## What are the withdrawl options

-The Image shown below from one of the sites, shows a variety of withdrawl options you can choose from such as giftcards, crypto, and more!
+The 𝙄𝙢𝙖𝙜𝙚 shown below from one of the sites, shows a variety of withdrawl options you can choose from such as giftcards, crypto, and more!

 ![Withdrawl Options](@assets/images/withdrawl1.PNG)